jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 - reboot

 Once complete, let's take a snapshot of the VMs to revert at any point.
 This is also helpful if I ever want to create a node template.
-I'm using VMware Workstation to take a snapshot.

 ## Playbook-2: Force version of Kubernetes and components

-I'm going to install 1 minor version so I can see if the automation and updates work.
+I'm going to install one minor version to see if the automation and updates work.
 By default, the script takes the value from `inventory.yaml`.

 ```bash
 ansible-playbook playbooks/set-k8s-version.yaml -K
 ```

-You can also lookup and specify a version of k8s.
+You can also look up and specify a version of k8s.

 ```bash
 # `apt-cache madison kubeadm | grep 1.20`
 ansible-playbook playbooks/set-k8s-version.yaml --extra-vars "kubernetes_version=1.20.7-00" -K
 ```

 Be careful running this on existing clusters.
-Running mix-matched version of utilities is not recommended.
+Running a mix-matched version of utilities is not recommended.
 Always ensure your tools stay within the [version skew](https://kubernetes.io/releases/version-skew-policy/).

 ## Playbook-3: Install Kubernetes

 I created a kubeadm template which acts as the main driving configuration for Kubernetes.
-If you open `templates/kubeadm-config.j2` up you can see there are a lot of parameters for Kubernetes.
+If you open `templates/kubeadm-config.j2` up, you can see there are a lot of parameters for Kubernetes.

-Kubeadm doesn't support changing any parameters while upgrading, so it is important to get right from the start.
+Kubeadm doesn't support changing any parameters while upgrading, so getting right from the start is essential.

 ```bash
 ansible-playbook playbooks/install-k8s.yaml -K
 ```

-In a few minutes you'll have a cluster!
+In a few minutes, you'll have a cluster!

 ![](https://i.imgur.com/ZOiae5K.png#center)